fanweng/cpp-programming/knowledge-base/STL/README.md

 #### `vector`

-*Vector* is an array but with a lot of extra functionanlities.
+*Vector* is an array but with a lot of extra functionalities.

 ```c++
 vector<int> v(N, 0);    // init a vector with N elements of 0